ophanim1/stealthphish/README.md

 ### Documentation

-Documentation can be found on our [site](http://getgophish.com/documentation).
+Documentation can be found on the  [original GoPhish site](http://getgophish.com/documentation).
 Find something missing?
-Let us know by filing an issue!
+Let them know by filing an issue!

 ### Issues